Charging and Remissions Policy

 - Charging in kind – The cost of materials, ingredients, equipment (or the provision of them by parents) for practical subjects where the parents indicate in advance that they or their child wish to own the finished product.

-- Under Optional extras a charge will be made for Dance Club and Activity Club to cover the cost of non-teaching staff and resources.
+- Under Optional extras a charge may be made for After School Clubs to cover the cost of non-teaching staff and/or resources.

 - Outside agencies providing after school clubs will be asked to donate a percentage of their takings in relation to the cost of building and heating costs. (to be decided on an individual basis by the Headteacher and Finance and Business Manager)

 - Damage or loss of equipment – The cost of, or a contribution towards any equipment where its damage or loss is caused by a pupil’s behaviour.
 This will be at the discretion of the Headteacher.